f1tenth/F1TENTH_SVL-Simulator/README.md

 # Sensor Configurations

-This folder contains the configuration files for the F1TENTH car in the SVL Simulator.
+This folder contains the sensor configuration files for the F1TENTH car in the SVL Simulator.
-Those sensor configurations mainly differ in the types of sensors that are integrated.
+Those sensor configurations mainly differ in the types of sensors that are incoperated in those.
 All sensor publish corresponding ROS2 messages and can therefore displayed over the LGSVL-ROS2 bridge.
 Currently the following configurations are available:
-* **F1TENTH**: This and original replica of the F1TENTH's vehicle real sensor configuration hardware.
+* **F1TENTH**: This an original replica of the F1TENTH's vehicle real sensor configuration hardware.
 * **F1TENTH Big Vehicle**: This the F1TENTH vehicle with equipped with 3D Lidar, GPS

 # Python Scripts
+This folder contains Python scripts that connects to the SVL Python API.
+This basic scripts give an idea on how to run basic functionalities e.g. spawn vehicles and change the daytime.
+In addition we integrated basic autonomous racing path planners and controllers to run the car fast around the racetrack in the SVL simulator.
+* **F1TENTH**:

 # ROS2 Packages
+This folder contains ROS2 packages that connects to the SVL ROS2 bridge.
+This basic RO2 packages include basic autonomous functionalities like object detection, localization, path planning and control to run the car fast around the racetrack in the SVL simulator.